LLM Personas as a Substitute for Field Experiments in Method Benchmarking: Beyond validity: When does a persona panel constitute an useful benchmark?

 where $r>0$ is a resolution parameter that formalizes ``minimal meaningful change'' in artifacts, which is often \emph{pre-specified ex ante}.
-The pair $(d_{\mathcal W},r)$ should be read as: \emph{``we only require the benchmark to separate artifacts that differ by at least $r$ under $d_{\mathcal W}$.''}
+The pair $(d_{\mathcal W},r)$ should be read as: \emph{``we only require the benchmark to separate artifacts that differ by at least $r$ under $d_{\mathcal W}$.''} Choosing a smaller $r$ is a stricter requirement (it asks the benchmark to resolve finer changes), and it can only make discriminability harder (the infimum ranges over a larger set, so $\kappa_Q$ can only decrease).
+Thus $r$ should reflect the smallest change that is substantively meaningful \emph{for method development}, not the smallest change that can be expressed syntactically.
+In Section \ref{ssec:persona_implication}, we discuss the guidelines of figuring out $d_{\mathcal W}$ and $r$.